An Analysis of Responses to the Survey: Screen vs. No Screen

-For Question 1, two-thirds of the respondents use a smart phone.
+Question 1: two-thirds of the respondents use a smart phone.
 This is even more notable since more than one device can be selected.
 With this small sample, whole-number percentages are given.

-On Question 3, more than three-fourths said they stopped using the device 20 minutes or less before bedtime.
+Question 3: more than three-fourths said they stopped using the device 20 minutes or less before bedtime.
 And on Question 4, over 61% said their sleep was average on the nights they used the screen devices.